Biden holds first call with French President Macron since diplomatic crisis erupted - KRDO

 The rare, if indirect, admission of error was a signal of how seriously both sides are taking the diplomatic dispute, which has led to the lowest point in relations between the United States and France since the “Freedom Fries” era at the start of the Iraq War.

-The talks were expected to be tense.
-Macron has mostly withheld comment publicly on the dispute, waiting to air his rage directly to Biden.
-But other officials in his government have spared nothing in describing France’s shock and fury at the submarine agreement, which deprived France of a major contract of its own and left Paris feeling excluded and diminished.

-In their call, Biden and Macron agreed to meet at the end of next month in Europe.
-Biden had already planned to attend a Group of 20 summit in Rome at the end of October.
+In their call, Biden and Macron agreed to meet in person at the end of next month in Europe.
+Biden had already planned to attend a Group of 20 summit in Rome at the end of October and an official said the assumption is that the meeting between the two leaders will take place there.

 “The two leaders have decided to open a process of in-depth consultations, aimed at creating the conditions for ensuring confidence and proposing concrete measures toward common objectives,” the statement read.